rajesh963/FPGALAB/README.md

 This is the repository for EE5811 FPGA LAB

-1) Assignment1: To draw a logic circuit using NAND gates only and which results in expression XY+YZ.
+1) Assignment1: To draw a logic circuit using NAND gates only and which results in expression XY+YZ. <br />
 Youtube Link: